arabind-meher/Facial-Emotion-Recognition-with-CNN/README.md

 ## 📄 License

-This project is for educational purposes and does not include any proprietary datasets or pre-trained models.
+This project is for educational purposes and includes no proprietary datasets or pre-trained models.